+At least two courses must be at the 300-400 level.

-- 1) Core Course: International Studies 240: Introduction to International Studies $\,$ - 2) Language proficiency: Spanish 202 or equivalent - 3) Four additional courses to be selected from sections A and B with at least one from each.
+1) Core Course: International Studies 240: Introduction to International Studies 2) Language proficiency: Spanish 202 or equivalent 3) Four additional courses to be selected from sections A and B with at least one from each.
 (See lists under Latin American Studies concentration.)

-WESTERN EUROPEAN STUDIES CONCENTRATION

-1) Language Proficiency: French 203, Italian 202, or Spanish 203 or equivalent.
+WESTERN EUROPEAN STUDIES CONCENTRATION Core Courses IS 240: Introduction to International Studies One course on international systems, structures, and processes One course on the nature and analysis of culture IS 488: Senior Seminar 1) Language Proficiency: French 230, Italian 202, or Spanish 203 or equivalent.
 Students who also wish to pursue a major or minor in French and Francophone Studies or Hispanic Studies may substitute this course requirement with a course from Section (A) Fine Arts and Literature or Section (C) Cultural History and Philosophy.

-- 2) Five courses with at least one but no more than two courses in any one category (A, B, or C, and no more than two courses covering the period prior to 1800.) - 3) One semester of study abroad in Western Europe.
+2) Five courses with at least one but no more than two courses in any one category (A, B, or C, and no more than two courses covering the period prior to 1800.)
+3) One semester of study abroad in Western Europe.
 Course work for requirement #2 may be completed during the period of study abroad.
 Such courses are subject to the approval of the Western European Studies Coordinator and the Director of the International Studies Program.

-A) Fine Arts and Literature

-Art 316: European Art, 1750-1900

-English 241: Such a Knight: Medieval Chivalry

-English 243: What's Love Got To Do With It?: English Poetry, 1500-1700 (prerequisite: GW Colloquium)

-English 341: Medieval Literature

-English 342: Renaissance Literature

-English 343: Restoration and 18th Century

-English 344: Romantic Literature

-English 346: Victorian Literature

-English 391: Chaucer

-English 393: Love, Marriage, Sex Power: Shakespeare's Comedies and Histories

-English 394: Death, Gender, Power: Shakespeare's Tragedies and Romances

-French 303: Intro. to Lit.
-I: Individual and Society

-French 304: Intro. to Lit II: Ideals of Love

-French 405: Studies in Medieval and Renaissance Literature

-Music 351: History of Opera

-Spanish 360: Special Topics in Media and Film (focus on Spain only)

-Spanish 408: Early Spanish Literature

-Spanish 418: Modern Spanish Literature

-Spanish 470: Special Topics in Hispanic Literature (focus on Spain Only)

-B) Social and Political Science; Business and Economics

-Business 451: International Business

-Economics 325: History of Economic Thought

-French 310: Business French

-History 120: The Ancient and Medieval West

-History 121: Europe: Renaissance to Revolution

-History 122: Modern Global History

-History 221: The Holocaust

-History 223: The Two World Wars

-History 321: Tudor-Stuart England

-History 322: Love and Death in Freud's Vienna

-History 325: Modern Germany

-Political Science 218: Advanced Democracies

-Political Science 315: Classical Political Thought: Democracy in Athens and America

-Political Science 316: Modern Political Thought: Liberalism & its Discontent

-Spanish 403: History of the Spanish Language

-C) Cultural History and Philosophy

-French 301: Advanced Expression I: Oral Communication

-French 312: French Cinema

-French 315: French Civilization I, Roman Gaul to the Renaissance

-French 316: French Civilization II, Renaissance to Revolution

-French 317: French Civilization III: France Since the Revolution

-History 224: Century of Genius

-History 225: The Enlightenment

-Humanities 101: World of Ideas: The Ancient World

-Humanities 102: World of Ideas: 5th-16th Centuries

-Humanities 103: World of Ideas: 17th-18th Centuries

-Humanities 104: World of Ideas: The Modern Era

-Literature and Culture 260: Italian Cinema

-Philosophy 280: History of Ancient Philosophy

-Philosophy 281: History of Modern Philosophy

-Spanish 314: Iberian Culture and Civilization

-Spanish 320: Studies in Cultural History (Focus on Spain only)

-Spanish 330/350: Studies in Hispanic Studies (taken in Spain)

-Designates courses prior to 1800.
+A) Fine Arts and Literature Art 316: European Art, 1750-1900 English 243: What's Love Got To Do With It?: English Poetry, 1500-1700 (prerequisite: GW Colloquium) English 341: Medieval Literature English 342: Renaissance Literature English 343: Restoration and 18th Century English 344: Romantic Literature English 346: Victorian Literature English 393: Love, Marriage, Sex Power: Shakespeare's Comedies and Histories English 394: Death, Gender, Power: Shakespeare's Tragedies and Romances French 303: Intro. to Lit.
+I: Individual and Society French 304: Intro. to Lit II: Ideals of Love Music 351: History of Opera Spanish 360: Special Topics in Media and Film (focus on Spain only) Spanish 408: Early Spanish Literature Spanish 418: Modern Spanish Literature Spanish 470: Special Topics in Hispanic Literature (focus on Spain Only) B) Social and Political Science: Business and Economics Business 451: International Business Economics 325: History of Economic Thought Economics 352: International Finance French 310: Business French History 120: The Ancient and Medieval West History 121: Europe: Renaissance to Revolution History 122: Modern Global History History 221: The Holocaust History 223: The Two World Wars History 321: Tudor-Stuart England History 322: Love and Death in Freud's Vienna History 325: Modern Germany Political Science 218: Advanced Democracies Political Science 315: Classical Political Thought: Democracy in Athens and America Political Science 316: Modern Political Thought: Liberalism & its Discontent Spanish 403: History of the Spanish Language C) Cultural History and Philosophy French 301: Advanced Expression I: Oral Communication French 312: French Cinema History 224: Century of Genius History 225: The Enlightenment Humanities 101: World of Ideas: The Ancient World Humanities 102: World of Ideas: 5th-16th Centuries Humanities 103: World of Ideas: 17th-18th Centuries Humanities 104: World of Ideas: The Modern Era Literature and Culture 260: Italian Cinema Philosophy 280: History of Ancient Philosophy Philosophy 281: History of Modern Philosophy Spanish 314: Iberian Culture and Civilization Spanish 320: Studies in Cultural History (Focus on Spain only) Spanish 330/350: Studies in Hispanic Studies (taken in Spain) Designates courses prior to 1800.
 Courses whose content straddle this marker will be considered as modern, if greater than 50 percent of the syllabus is devoted to the period post-1800.
 Designates courses whose focus (pre-1800 or post-1800) varies depending on the instructor.